DIY Dog Grooming is a fantastic way of forming a close bond with your dog as well as ensure they live a happy and content life.

-DIY Dog Grooming Help was established in 2015 after our very own self-confessed dog lover, Fiona, realised that on the whole, dog grooming appears to either be done badly or not at all.
-However dog grooming is meant to lead to a better lifestyle for you beloved pet, so Fiona decided to build this website to provide buckets of useful information to help dog owners rectify their errors and improve the lives of dogs through grooming.
+This website was established in 2015 after our very own self-confessed dog lover, Fiona realised that on the whole, dog grooming appears to either be done badly or not at all.
+Dog grooming is so important for creating a better life for dogs, that it lead her build this website to provide buckets of useful information to help dog owners rectify their errors and improve the lives of dogs through grooming.

 More often than not, the reason that dog owners either neglect their dog grooming duties or don’t carry them out correctly is simply because they aren’t aware of the right way to do things.
 It’s not complicated and you’ll be able to hone your dog grooming skills just by reading a few pages on the site and starting to understand how to purchase the right grooming sheers and tubs – you’ll certainly notice a difference in your canine family member once they get used to being groomed properly.